Schedule a Free Consultation

 Most private plans do not offer long-term health coverage.
 Even those that do tend to cover areas similar to Medicare.

-In addition to the payment options described above, you have other options including reverse mortgages and life insurance options to pay for long-term care.
+In addition to the payment options described above, you have other options, including reverse mortgages and life insurance options to pay for long-term care.

 While you should discuss your individual plan with your attorney, plans could include: